a-g-mikulsky/NBA-Salary-and-Performance-Analysis-2025-2026/README.md

 ## Project Overview

 The goal of this project is to explore relationships between NBA player performance stats and annual salaries using exploratory data analysis and regression modeling techniques.
-This information could be used to evaluate whether a player's salary is in line with the expected value for a player with their level of performance, gain an understanding of the potential value of a new contract for a player, or identify which kinds of contributions could be undervalued or overvalued by NBA teams.
-To achieve this goal, I first inspected the distributions of player stats such as poins per game; then, I examined relationships between different performance metrics and a player's salary.
+This analysis can be used to evaluate whether player salaries align with expected on-court performance, estimate potential contract value, and identify potentially undervalued or overvalued player contributions.
+To achieve this goal, I first inspected the distributions of player stats such as points per game; then, I examined relationships between different performance metrics and a player's salary.
 I then created and evaluated two linear regression models for a player's salary with one created manually and the other one using sequential feature selection.

 ---